-"Legend Biotech," the Legend logo and other trademarks or service marks of Legend Biotech Corporation appearing in this Annual Report on Form 20-F are the property of Legend Biotech Corporation.
+"Legend Biotech," the Legend logo and other trademarks or service marks of the Company appearing in this Annual Report on Form 20-F are the property of the Company.
 Trade names, trademarks and service marks of other companies appearing in this Annual Report on Form 20-F are the property of their respective holders.